MinaProtocol/mina/rfcs/taskforce/0002-network-utility.md

 coda-network keyset add <NAME> <PUBLIC_KEY> ...
 ```

-This command would add a public key to a keyset.
+This command would add the public key(s) to a keyset.

 ```
 coda-network keyset remove <NAME> <PUBLIC_KEY> ...
 ```

-This command would remove a public key to a keyset.
+This command would remove the public key(s) from a keyset.

 ```
 coda-network keyset [ls|list]